Solving odor problems in your refrigerator or freezer - News Break

 Solving odor problems in your refrigerator or freezer

 If food has been allowed to spoil in a refrigerator or freezer, the strong odors associated with food spoilage may be extremely difficult to remove.
 The first step is to clean the appliance with a gentle household cleaning solution and water.
-Use a bleach solution — one tablespoon chlorine bleach per gallon of water — to rinse inside surfaces.
+Use a bleach solution (one tablespoon chlorine bleach per gallon of water) to rinse inside surfaces.
 While the unit is unplugged, leave the door open for a day or two to air it out.
 Spray disinfectant around hinges and locks and into any openings.
-If the odor remains, try one of the following methods:www.sabethaherald.com
+If the odor remains, try one of the following methods:www.atchisonglobenow.com

 Comments / 0